top of page

 Follow-On Routes

-The Full Collection: This route is part of the Across London Visual Marathon collection—16 interconnecting routes covering 50.4 km from the Thames Barrier to Hyde Park.
+This route is part of the Across London Visual Marathon collection—16 interconnecting routes covering 50.4 km from the Thames Barrier to Hyde Park - See the home page.

 bottom of page